 Both Optical and Packet PNCs must use the following common notifications YANG models at the MPI so that any network changes can be reported almost in real-time to MDSC by the PNCs:

-Dynamic Subscription to YANG Events and Datastores over RESTCONF as defined in [RFC8650]
+Dynamic Subscription to YANG Events and Datastores over RESTCONF as defined in [RFC8650];

-Subscription to YANG Notifications for Datastores updates as defined in [RFC8641]
+Subscription to YANG Notifications for Datastores updates as defined in [RFC8641].

 PNCs and MDSCs must be compliant with subscription requirements as stated in [RFC7923].